UC Davis Graduate School of Management: Master of Business Administration

 The MBA curriculum is anchored by IMPACT, a new, two-part capstone course designed to sharpen writing, speaking and critical-thinking abilities.
 IMPACT teams work on 10-week projects for clients ranging from multinational Fortune 500 firms to ultra-fast-paced Silicon Valley start-ups.

+GSM has an online MBA program with the same standards and credit hours, and also offers working professional MBA programs in Sacramento and San Ramon in addition to the two-year, full-time MBA program at the main campus in Davis.

 Master of Professional Accountancy

 In 2012 UC Davis became the first University of California school to offer a master's degree in professional accountancy.
 The MPAc program requires students to pass an examination after advancing to candidacy, and at the end of all coursework, in order to receive the degree.

 Master of Science in Business Analytics

-With its inaugurating class in Fall of 2017, the school launched a master's degree in Business Analytics, at its UC Hastings extension campus in San Francisco.
+In fall 2017, the school launched a master's degree in Business Analytics at its UC Hastings extension campus in San Francisco.

-The Graduate School of Management began a 9-month MPAc (Master of Professional Accountancy) program in 2012.